Apply Now for 2024

 The intersection of international development and economics provides a wide range of opportunities in both the public and private sectors, as well as within non-governmental and international organizations.
 Here's a list of job roles you might pursue with this degree.

-During the summer, small groups of IDEC students collect primary data and access secondary data as part of an internship or partnership with an international institution.
-That information forms the basis for their master’s thesis, which is developed under the supervision of an IDEC faculty adviser.
+During the summer, you’ll form a small group with fellow students to collect primary data and access secondary data as part of an internship or partnership with an international institution.
+Your research will be the basis for your master’s thesis, which you’ll develop under your adviser’s supervision.

 We are designated as a STEM program (science, technology, engineering, and math).
 Eligible international students may apply to work in the United States for up to three years after graduation via the Optional Practical Training (OPT) program and STEM extension.

 Summer Bridge Program

 The Summer Bridge program is uniquely offered to non-economics, non-math students.
 The Summer Bridge option allows for flexibility in prerequisites and provides students a refresher in calculus and statistics.

 I came to USF because I want to learn to do things that will actually help not just in theory but in action — to have a specific focus and to know how to tackle a specific problem.”